 During their time in Cape Town, the school became the regional school for Southern Africa.
 Megan and Matthew were born during this first term in South Africa.
 In 1998, Bill and Judy returned to the US for furlough and Bill began work on his doctorate.
 In 2000 Bill became the administrator of what was, at that time, called “Africa Theological Training Service (ATTS).”
 He completed his doctoral studies in 2004, while serving as administrator of ATTS.
 During this time the ministry name was changed to Africa’s Hope because “Spirit-Empowered, Biblically Trained Leaders are Africa’s Hope.”

-Bill served as director of Africa's Hope from 2007 to 2013.
-Africa's Hope serves over 300 training programs across Africa through providing resources, training materials and personnel to facilitate and assist to strengthen the church (www.africashope.org).
+Bill served as director of Africa’s Hope from 2007 to 2013.
+Africa’s Hope serves over 350 Bible schools and extension sites across Africa through providing resources, training materials and personnel to facilitate and assist to strengthen the church (www.africashope.org).

 Bill served as the field moderator for the country of Gabon from 2007 through 2013.
 Gabon was a new entry field for the Assemblies of God, USA.
-Bill worked with the Gabon church to construct a new Bible school in the capital city of Libreville, as well as to facilitate their training programs and providing leadership conferences.
-This new Bible school is now actively training pastors and missionaries under the leadership of resident veteran missionary Gary Dickinson.
+Bill worked with the Gabon church to begin construction of a new Bible school in the capital city of Libreville, as well as to facilitate their training programs and providing leadership conferences.
+This new Bible school is now actively training pastors and missionaries.

 Judy earned her special education degree from Evangel University in 2005 and works as a volunteer at Pregnancy Care Center and with the International Ministries at the local church level.
 Bill and Judy have three adult children and three of the world’s best grandsons.